 Changing our product design to be manufacturable and ready to produce quickly and durably.

-Launching a Kickstarter in the Spring of 2019 to get our product out in people's hands as soon as possible.
+Launching a Kickstarter in 2020 to get our product out in people's hands as soon as possible.

 “It's a passport to the world.
 Engineering is that base qualification that can take you anywhere.”